Summwer/gauss_sampler/readme.md

 Wang also implemented discrete ziggurat algorithm which can be found in the folder "./gauss_sampler/ziggurat" during the competition.

 During the competition, we encountered FACCT.
 Because we wanted to know what current methods can be used to approximate exponential functions.
-At the end, we were directed to GALACTICS, where an advanced algorithm pertaining to functional analysis by Sobolev $H^2$ inner product was used.
+At the end, we were directed to GALACTICS, where we found an advanced algorithm pertaining to functional analysis was used.